eellpp/pubScratchpad/memory.md

 Memories like what you had for dinner are stored in visual short-term memory—particularly, in a kind of short-term memory often called “visual working memory.”
 Visual working memory is where visual images are temporarily stored while your mind works away at other tasks—like a whiteboard on which things are briefly written and then wiped away.

 ### Associate by Applying contexts to past experience
-- If you can connect that image to something else, it increases the chances you'll remember it later
+- If you can connect that image to something else you already know, it increases the chances you'll remember it later
-- Provide a context
+- Provide a context.
 - Build a multisensory association (visual, smell, taste, feelings ..)

-The
+Person you saw is a doctor in hospital you aunt works.
+The medicinal smell of hospital, learned man etc. Try to think of these and form connections

+Essentially, the more connections a new memory has to knowledge you have, the more likely it is you'll remember that information.

 We don’t remember isolated facts; we remember things in context.
 A board of randomly arranged chess pieces has no context—there are no similar boards to compare it to, no past games that it resembles, no ways to meaningfully chunk it.
 This is challenging for a chess grandmaster to remember.
 However when seeing a random snapshot of a chess game, they process information differently.
 They are not seeing the individual peices, but the various connections and patterns.
 It happens unconsciously.
 Same with a doctor, a football coach.

 They could take meaningless bits of information, run them through a filter that applied meaning to them, and make that information much stickier.